Skip to Content

 The Only Exception

 New Hampshire is the only exception when it comes to seat belt laws for adult occupants in RVs and passenger vehicles.
-Adults 18 years and older are not legally required to wear seat belts.
+Adults 18 years and older are not legally required to wear seat belts, even if they are in the cab.

 But kids under the age of 18 still must be properly restrained in New Hampshire!